mambc/publish/README.md

 TerraME is a programming environment for spatial dynamical modelling.
 It supports cellular automata, agent-based models, and network models running in 2D cell spaces.
 TerraME provides an interface to TerraLib geographical database, allowing models direct access to geospatial data.
 Its modelling language has in-built functions that makes it easier to develop multi-scale and multi-paradigm models for environmental applications.
 For full documentation visit the [TerraME Home Page](http://terrame.org) and [TerraME Wiki Page](https://github.com/TerraME/terrame/wiki).

 ## License
-publish is distributed under the GNU Lesser General Public License as published by the Free Software Foundation.
+Publish is distributed under the GNU Lesser General Public License as published by the Free Software Foundation.
 See [publish-license-lgpl-3.0.txt](https://github.com/pedro-andrade-inpe/publish/blob/master/license.txt) for details.

 ## Usage
 The complete documentation for TerraME API is available via `-showdoc` command line: